a16z/jolt/book/src/usage/guests.md

 # Guests
 Guests contain functions for Jolt to prove.
-Currently these functions mst be written using `no_std` Rust.
+Currently, these functions must be written using `no_std` Rust.
 If you have a function that does not require the standard library, making it provable is as easy as ensuring it is inside the `guest` package and adding the `jolt::provable` macro above it.

 Let's take a look at a simple guest program to better understand it.
 ```rust